Netflix and Disney+ password sharing illegal in UK, says IPO

-(Pocket-lint) - It is illegal to share the passwords of streaming service accounts to friends and families in the UK.
+It is illegal to share the passwords of streaming service accounts to friends and families in the UK.

 The Intellectual Property Office is a branch of the UK government and has confirmed that sharing the passwords of services like Netlix, Disney+, Spotify and Amazon Prime Video is against UK law.